Ambitious Additive Manufacturing Project a Success

 “We’re honored to receive this award and be recognized by the MPIF for our accomplishments, helping Cobra become the first OEM to commercialize a 3D-printed golf club,” says Rob Hall, Parmatech President.
 “The putter design benefitted from several of the advantages of HP’s Metal Jet binder-jet process.
 Our engineers worked closely with Cobra to strategically shape the putter to optimize weight distribution, stiffness, and performance of the putter.”

-“Being able to produce design iterations quickly was key to the success of the project,” adds Joshua Carroll, Sr. Project Engineer and Additive NPI Manager at Parmatech.
-“We produced 57 different design iterations to get the final putter design just right—focusing on the moment of inertia and forgiveness and feel of the putter, along with giving the putter a good sound when it strikes the ball.”
+“Being able to manufacture samples of design iterations quickly was key to the success of the project,” adds Joshua Carroll, Sr. Project Engineer and Additive NPI Manager at Parmatech.
+“We produced 57 different design iterations to get the final putter design just right1—focusing on the moment of inertia and forgiveness and feel of the putter, along with giving the putter a good sound when it strikes the ball.”